 The main overview page for our Surgery Aftercare section where you’ll learn all about wound care and healing after surgery.

-A healing wound can drain all sorts of fluids of various colors and consistencies; this is a guide to what drainage types are good and bad.
+A healing wound can drain all sorts of fluids of various colors and consistencies; this is a guide to what is good and bad.

-Dressings provide a barrier to keep the wound moist and protected while it is healing, some can even speed healing processes.
+Dressings provide a barrier to keep the wound moist and protected.
+They can be as simple as basic gauze or seriously hi-tech.